Silver Souvenir Spoons

 Sterling silver souvenir spoons have been a hot collector’s item around the world for quite some time.
 It originated in Europe and by the late 19th century made its way to the American continent.

-The beauty and personal touch that collecting sterling silver spoons bring has made a substantial impact on the tourism industry and continues to be quite popular in the Western world.
+The beauty and personal touch that collecting sterling silver spoons bring has made a substantial impact on the tourism industry.
+They continue to be quite popular in the Western world.

 Today, you can find collectable spoons in many households.
 However, the use of sterling silver spoons marks a special occasion that is memorable and celebrated.

-While collector’s items have been around for many centuries, the focus on spoons did not being at least for American citizens until the mid-19th century.
+Collector’s items have been around for many centuries.
+However, the focus on spoons did not begin at least for American citizens until the mid-19th century.

-At this time, wealthy American tourists would go on long tours of Europe and would bring home souvenirs that carried the name of the city, country, or famous landmark that they had visited along the way.
+At this time, wealthy American tourists, on long tours of Europe, would bring home souvenirs.
+They often carried the name of the city, country, or famous landmark that they had visited along the way.
 It was this tradition that fostered the idea of souvenir spoons becoming collector’s items.

 The first sterling silver spoons for collecting purposes was created in the United States by Galt & Bros of Washington in 1889.
-The spoons featured George Washington, in profile celebrating the 100th anniversary of becoming the first president of the United States.
+The spoons featured George Washington, in profile, celebrating the 100th anniversary of becoming the first president of the US.

-The success of the collectable set was not lost on the company as they produced one that celebrated the legacy of Martha Washington shortly afterward.
+The company produced a spoon set that celebrated the legacy of Martha Washington shortly afterwards.

 Salem Witch Spoon

-What followed a year later was arguably the creation of the most famous collectible spoon collection of all time.
-Seth F. Low, a jeweler, went to Germany and obtained several odd-looking spoons.
+What followed a year later was arguably the creation of the most famous collectable spoon collection of all time.
+Seth F. Low, a jeweller, went to Germany and obtained several odd-looking spoons.

 When he came back to the US, he used what he purchased as inspiration in creating the Salem Witch Spoon.
-He sent the design to the company his father was running, and it was quickly trademarked.
+He sent the design to the company run by his father.
+A trademark applied to the design ensured its success.

-The spoon featured a raised figure in the shape of a witch, three witch pins that were similar in size and shape to what was seen at the Court House of Salem, and the word Salem prominently displayed.
+The spoon featured a raised figure in the shape of a witch and three witch pins.
+These were similar in size and shape to those seen at the Court House of Salem.
+In addition, the word Salem was prominently displayed.

-This souvenir spoon was a big hit and several thousand were sold quickly which helped create a national obsession.
-In addition to American audiences, the Salem Witch Spoon was also a British and Scottish hit as well.
+This souvenir spoon was a big hit and several thousand sold quickly helping to create a national obsession.
+The Salem Witch Spoon was also a hit in Britain and Scotland.